The spa architecture of Binz experience as once

 UFA stars in the Baltic resort of Binz

-On the day of the “Open Villas”, the people of Binz bring the time of the big UFA stars back to life with a sketch on the terrace of the dune house.
-There is evidence that Willy Fritsch stayed there several times.
-As a movie star, he was the only one who was even allowed to drive his car on the promenade.
-Once he brought his colleague Lillian Harvey with him on his visit, whose arrival is shown in a game scene.
+On the day of the “Open Villas”, the people of Binz are reliving the time of the big UFA stars with a sketch on the terrace of the dune house.
+It is proven that Willy Fritsch stayed there several times.
+As a film star, he was the only one allowed to drive his car on the promenade.
+Once he brought his colleague Lillian Harvey with him during his visit, whose arrival is shown to us in a scene from the game.

 Spa guests in the Baltic resort of Binz